geekiam/website/static/posts/what-is-a-linux-package-manager.md

 The package usually includes a manifest of dependencies that must be satisfied for a software application to execute as expected on any give Linux computer.

-Common Package Managers in Linux
+Common Package Managers in Linux include:
 * dpkg  (Debian Package Manager)
 * APT (Advanced Package Tool)
 * rpm (RedHat Package Manager)